renzoe/LoRaWAN-Bandits/README.md

 **Note**:
-* We are using an `AVERAGE` value to combine GWs values for the same packet (!).
-You can change this with modifying the attribute `MultipleGWCombiningMethod` from the file  `./ns-3-dev/src/lorawan/model/adr-component.c`   (Suggestion: try with `MAXIMUM`?)
+* We are using an `AVERAGE` value to combine GWs values for the same received packet.
+You can change this with modifying the attribute `MultipleGWCombiningMethod` from the file  `./ns-3-dev/src/lorawan/model/adr-component.c`   (Suggestion: try with `MAXIMUM`?
+We chose `AVERAGE` as is more conservative. )

-## 3) Capturing and Interpreting Simulation Data
+# 3) Capturing and Interpreting Simulation Data <a name="reading"></a>
-TODO proper
+TODO properly finish

 After any given simulation three files are created:
 ```